ShahdNazzal/RAG-Website/README.md

 # RAG Website — Frontend

 Frontend interface for the Mini-RAG (Retrieval-Augmented Generation) system.
-Built with React and Next.js (generated with [v0 by Vercel](https://v0.dev)), this app provides two experiences:
+Built with React and Next.js, this app provides two experiences:

 - **Employees** can ask questions and get answers pulled from the company's internal documents.
 - **HR** can securely log in and upload new documents for the system to learn from.